snok/install-poetry/README.md

 ```

 <a id="mtesting"></a>
-### Matrix testing
+### Full matrix testing example

+In many cases, the basic example might not be enough.
+For example,
+you might need to make sure that your tests run on multiple operating systems,
+and across many package, and python versions.

-This example includes a linting job, which has nothing to do with the matrix
+Note: this example also includes a linting job, which has nothing to do with
-logic, but we thought might be useful for someone to see how works.
+the matrix logic, but is left in to show how a multi-job workflow looks like.

 ```yaml
 name: test